for justice & mercy

 Desert Palm youth visiting the border wall in Nogales

-Member of Desert Palm UCC
+Member of Shadow Rock UCC

 Practicing the radical hospitality of God.

 In college I had one of the best and most unusual volunteer opportunities I have encountered.
 In our city's giant art museum I got to drive an indoor tram to help disabled persons, the elderly, and anyone wanting a distinct day at the museum get through the mile long corridor of galleries.
-A couple times I had special visitors who were wonderful friends who made it an all more delightful to share God's hospitality with all those in my midst.
+A couple times I had special visitors who were wonderful friends who made it all more delightful to share God's hospitality with all those in my midst.

 My friends Amanda and Carmalita visiting me during my volunteering